Wacom-Developer/bluetooth-stylus-sdk-ios/README.md

 # Wacom Device Kit - Bluetooth Stylus SDK for iOS

+> IMPORTANT NOTE
+> This series of Wacom products is now discontinued and support for them is no longer offered.

 ## Introduction

 What you can do with the Bluetooth Stylus SDK for iOS: